Limitations and strengths

 What does it cost?

 It’s free.
-S.O.A.R. does not charge for any of its peer counseling or support group services.
+S.O.A.R. does not charge for any of its peer support or support group services.

 We are funded entirely through donations and grants.